nuitrcs/R-fundamentals-august-2025/CODE_SPRINT_data_analysis.md

 Create a R script file in the new project where you will write the code for the following exercises.

+## Exercise: Load external packages

+Write code to load the `tidyverse` packages into your R session.

 ## Exercise: Import the Data

 Copy the `gov_env_2015.csv` file from the workshop materials folder to the folder for the new RStudio project you created for the exercises.